data-6-berkeley/su24/website.md

 | `[TEXT](LINK)` | Hyperlink (the `TEXT` will be displayed, and clicking on it will redirect to the website at `LINK`) | `[Data 6 Website](https://data6.org/su22/)` |
 | `<br>` | Blank Line (adds an empty line) | `<br>` |
 | `<hr>` | Adds a horizontal line through your page (`<hr>` stands for 'horizontal rule') | `<hr>` |

+## Submission Details
+Please submit the link to your website to the [Gradescope](https://www.gradescope.com/courses/551324) assignment!

 <hr>